Bayurzx/save-earth/README.md

 # Setup Astra
 ---
-### First of all I would like to thank astra for giving me 5GB free, no credit required `Wondering the catch?` Me too... tell if you find one.
+### First of all I would like to thank astra for giving me 5GB free, no credit card required `Wondering the catch?` Me too... tell if you find one.
 ---
 ### DataStax Astra
 1. Create a [DataStax Astra account](https://astra.datastax.com/register) if you don't